 Erskine, PhD, insists on consecutive translation, because this is the best way to attune alive with translators and participants – to monitor whether participants understand the content, to monitor participants and their reactions and potentially include them in the discussion.

-Who is eligible for this education?
+Who was eligible for this education?

 For more information contact: